 More than a year ago, on my G+ profile, I posted about something that I found funny: using Scrapebox for white hat.
 During this year a lot has changed, so now we know we need to focus more and more on the quality of the backlinks instead of quantity.
 This means that we have to rethink which tools should we use and how they can help us maximize our SEO.

 Personally, like Bartosz mentioned in his blog post on LRT, I find Scrapebox very useful for every single SEO task I do connected with link analysis or link building.

 Scrapebox – a forbidden word in SEO

 I bet everybody knows Scrapebox, more or less.
-In short – it’s a tool used for mass scraping, harvesting, pinging and posting tasks in order to maximize the amount of links you can gain for your website to help it rank better in Google.
-A lot of webmasters and blog owners treat Scrapebox like a spam machine, but in fact it is only a tool, and it what it’s actually used for depends on the “driver”.
+In short – it’s a tool used for mass scraping, harvesting, pinging, and posting tasks in order to maximize the amount of links you can gain for your website to help it rank better in Google.
+A lot of webmasters and blog owners treat Scrapebox like a spam machine, but in fact, it is only a tool, and what it’s actually used for depends on the “driver”.

 Scrapebox – general overview

 You can skip this section if you know Scrapebox already.
 If not – here is some basic information about the most important functions you can use.

 Scrapebox is cheap.
 Even without the discount code, it costs $97.
 You can order ScrapeBox here.

 - In this field, you can put the footprint you want to use for harvesting blogs/domains/other resources.
 You can choose from the Custom option and predefined platforms.
 Personally, I love to use the “Custom footprint” option because it allows you to get more out of each harvest task

 - Here, you can post keywords related to your harvest.
 For example, if you want to get WordPress blogs about flowers and gardening, you can post “flowers” and “gardening” along with the custom footprint “Powered by WordPress”.
 It will give you a list of blogs containing these keywords and this footprint.